 Final Thoughts

 Overall, our Mitchell Falls day tour was fantastic.
-While the trip is on the pricey side, starting at $1,120 per person, we found it well worth it.
-It saves you hours from driving 500+ kms on rough roads that can wreak havoc on your car.
+While the trip is on the pricey side, starting at $675 per person, we found it well worth it.
+It saves you hours driving the 500+ kms on rough roads that can wreak havoc on your car.

 Beyond the commute, it was great to have a guide on the walking trail to shed insight and share stories about the area.
 Our guide showed us the best spots on the hike and perfect photo ops around the falls.

-Though we did feel a bit rushed, we recognize that it was a lot to squeeze into one day.
+Though we did feel a bit rushed, we recognized that it was a lot to squeeze into one day.
 We would have loved to spend more time relaxing at Little Mertens Falls or sunbathing on the rocks at Mitchell Falls.
 It would also be amazing to see a sunset over Mitchell Falls to really round out the day.
-Maybe we will have to spend a night camping at the lodge next time to get our fix of waterfalls!
+Maybe we will have to spend a night camping at Mitchell Falls Wilderness Lodge next time to get our fix of waterfalls!

 Oksana looking out, Mitchell Falls